We'll show you how brands are driving explosive growth with video on social media, and how you can too in 2022.

 In this article, we’ll explore some of the reasons Snapchat is being avoided by video marketers, while other platforms flourish.

 Snapchat, who are crowned as the holy grail platform for younger video consumers, was relatively new to the social advertising scene.
-They only launched in 2011, which was considerably later than social advertising giants like Facebook and Twitter.
+They launched in 2011, which was considerably later than social advertising giants like Facebook and Twitter.

 They offer several video content types, including: